The best marketing doesn’t feel like marketing. – Tom Fishburne.

 How much money should you spend on your overall marketing efforts?

-And yet, there’s no one-size-fits-all answer.
+And yet, there’s no one-size-fits-all answer when it comes to a good marketing budget.

 According to the recent Gartner CMO Survey, marketing budgets hovered around, on average, 11.2% of company revenues in 2018.
 CMOs expressed optimism regarding the growth of their budgets in 2019, despite global uncertainty – even though the Irish economy could suffer a 7% GDP hit due to Brexit.